 Miliangos v.
 George Frank Textiles, 1975.

 Commenting on Services Europe Atlantique Sud (SEAS) v.
-Stockholms Rederiaktiebolag SVEA, often known as The Folias, as quoted in McGregor on Damages 18th Edition, McGregor, Sweet & Maxwell 2009, 16-039.
+Stockholms Rederiaktiebolag SVEA, often known as The Folias, as quoted in McGregor on Damages (footnote 12, above), at 16-039.

 The manner of awarded interest in dollars in this matter being inadequate to make such compensation.

-See Ripinsky and Williams Section 10.1.2 for further discussion of these points.
+See Ripinsky and Williams (footnote 20, above), Section 10.1.2 for further discussion of these points.